legendarycode3/Mastering-HTML-CSS-Courses/README.md

 ➡️ **Typography**  <br/>
 CSS provides numerous properties to control and customize typography on web pages.
 These properties can be broadly categorized into font-related properties and text-related properties. <br/>

 1. **Font Properties** <br/>
+CSS font properties control the appearance of text within HTML elements.
+These properties can be set individually or combined using the font shorthand property. <br/>
    1i.) font-family: Specifies the typeface to be used (e.g., Arial, Times New Roman, sans-serif).
 Multiple font families can be listed as fallbacks. <br/>
    1ii.) font-size: Sets the size of the font (e.g., 16px, 1.2em, large). <br/>
    1iii.)  font-weight: Controls the thickness or boldness of the text (e.g., normal, bold, 400, 700). <br/>